What will a new build cost?

 - Electrical and water connection

 - Holding costs.
-Rates, electricity and water.
+Rates, insurance, electricity and water.
 (Needless to say, if you need to rent somewhere while you build, this can have major cost implications, although it will be part of your building cost breakdown).

 - Rubble removal and site hire (toilets/huts).
 Rubble removal is a real hidden cost.
 Adds up quickly.